Social Security Disability Attorneys

 Attorney Noyes is admitted to practice in all Florida courts as well as the United States District Court.
 He is a member of the Florida Justice Association; the Association of Trial Lawyers of America; the Clearwater Bar Association and the St. Petersburg Bar Association.

 When he's not working, Matthew enjoys spending time with his wife, Marti, and his two children, Krystal and Jacob.
 Krystal graduated with her 4-year degree from St. Petersburg College, but remains "Daddy's Little Girl."
-Jacob has recently continued the Noyes tradition at St. Cecelia School as a first grader.
+Krystal and her husband have blessed Matthew with two wonderful granddaughters.
+Jacob continued the Noyes tradition at St. Cecelia School and now continues the tradition at Clearwater Central Catholic Hight School.
 Matthew and his wife adopted Jacob from Guatemala, and he has been home since he was 18 months old.
-He is such a good little boy and the Noyes family is blessed to have him in our lives.
+He is such a good young man and the Noyes family is blessed to have him in our lives.

 Attorney Lorrie E. Robinson